ntrainor1/EventTrackerProject/README.md

 ## Project Description

-This project not only incorporates the CRUD functionality with SpringREST, but also JavaScript implementation allowing these operations to take place exclusively on a single page.
+This project not only incorporates the CRUD functionality with SpringREST, but also JavaScript and Angular implementation allowing these operations to take place exclusively on a single page.

 ## Project Operation